-Requirements of a simultaneous transfer needed to satisfy the Commissioner question pass to the transferee.
+Requirements of a simultaneous transfer needed to satisfy the Commissioner not a reservation (ie a post-transfer grant), if there is sufficient evidence that the parties never intended that the whole property in question pass to the transferee.
 This evidence would usually include the following elements, taken from Ingram (HL).

-The Commissioner will be satisfied that a simultaneous transfer amounts to a retention (i.e. pre-transfer grant) and not a reservation (i.e. a post-transfer grant), if there is sufficient evidence that the parties never intended that the whole property in
+The Commissioner will be satisfied that a simultaneous transfer amounts to a retention (ie pre-transfer grant) and

-- The transferor defines very precisely the rights he or she intends to give away. - The documents relevant to the transaction support the claim that the parties intend that only part of the property, as defined, is to be given away. - There is never a time, in equity, when the transferee holds the whole property free of the interest that the transferor seeks to retain. - The retention is not dependent on the concurrence of the transferee[s], including beneficiaries where the property is transferred to a trust. - The transferor does not receive an interest in the property that includes something more than he or she previously had, e.g. covenants by the transferor/lessor to repair the property.
+- The transferor defines very precisely the rights he or she intends to give away. - The documents relevant to the transaction support the claim that the parties intend that only part of the property, as defined, is to be given away. - There is never a time, in equity, when the transferee holds the whole property free of the interest that the transferor seeks to retain. - The retention is not dependent on the concurrence of the transferee[s], including beneficiaries where the property is transferred to a trust. - The transferor does not receive an interest in the property that includes something more than he or she previously had, eg covenants by the transferor/ lessor to repair the property.